nus-cs2103-AY2122S1/ip/docs/README.md

 ```
 **By default, if the priority is not assigned, the task is classified as medium priority.** To change the tasks' priority, use the priority flag.

-Example: `todo homework /priority H`: adds a new Todo that is named "Homework" that is of high priority.
+Example: `todo homework /priority H:` adds a new Todo that is named "Homework" that is of high priority.

 Expected outcome:
 ```